mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Worldrend Truth:** He knows exactly what caused it and who was responsible.
 He's never told anyone.
-2. **The Artifacts:** He has one piece of the World-Splitter in his hoard.
+2. **The Artifacts:** He has an ancient artifact of immense power in his hoard.
 He's guarding it to prevent reassembly.
 3. **The Blackwoods:** He made a bargain with the original Blackwood family centuries ago.
 The debt is not yet paid.
 4. **His Weakness:** The Worldrend damaged him in ways that haven't healed.
 He's not as powerful as he pretends.
 5. **The Plan:** He believes a second Worldrend is coming.
 He's preparing.